Soil for Microgreens – Which Media is the Best?

 Soil Type Summary

-We want to see, by using side-by-side comparisons, which soil is better for microgreens.
-We are testing three soils, pure coconut coir (a sterile, non-nutrient based media), a coconut coir-based potting mix, and a sphagnum peat-based potting mix.
+By using side-by-side comparisons, we want to see which soil is better for microgreens.
+We are testing three soils, pure coconut coir (a sterile, non-nutrient-based media), a coconut coir-based potting mix, and a sphagnum peat-based potting mix.

 The test is limited to three soil media types due to space restrictions.
-Other media, such as vermicompost will be tested similarity with those that show the most promise in this test at a later date.
+Other media, such as vermicompost, will be tested for similarity with those that show the most promise in this test at a later date.

 The Soil for Microgreens Test